Amazon appears to have enough votes to block union effort - WTMJ

 Bensinger, who said he is involved in early unionization efforts by Amazon workers the U.S. and Canada, spoke to a couple of those workers Thursday night “trying to tell them what happened so they wouldn’t be discouraged.”

-Sachs points to the 1930s, when the auto industry, then a symbol of the new economy, unionized and helped galvanize workers.
+Unions can file an objection within a few days of the vote count if they lose, accusing the employer of tainting the election in some way, said Andrew MacDonald, a partner at law firm Fox Rothschild.
+If the labor board agrees, it could call for another election.

-“I think no matter what happens, this is the beginning of a long story about unions and Amazon — not the end of the story,” he said.
+The labor board can also overturn the results, but only if it sees the employer’s conduct as “especially egregious,” MacDonald said.

-AP Retail Writers Anne D’Innocenzio and Alexandra Olson in New York contributed to this report.
+AP Staff Writer Alexandra Olson in New York contributed to this report.

 Follow Joseph Pisani on Twitter: @ josephpisani